-Judith Krantz is the third-largest-selling female novelist in history.
-She creates plots and subplots as she writes about fascinating women, beauty, fame, money, and sex.
-Although her goal is for her books to provide escape and entertainment, she does try to make some serious points and has woven such issues as antisemitism and the German occupation into her novels.
-All of her heroines are working women, and she has said that the subtext of all her books is women’s opportunities.
+For many years, Judith Krantz was the third-largest-selling female novelist in history.
+She created plots and subplots as she wrote about fascinating women, beauty, fame, money, and sex.
+Although her goal was for her books to provide escape and entertainment, she did try to make some serious points and wove such issues as antisemitism and the German occupation into her novels.
+All of her heroines were working women, and she said that the subtext of all her books is women’s opportunities.

 She grew up in an affluent world that included exclusive schools, but she was not a happy child.
 Although she always knew she was smart, she described herself as an unpopular child who grew up thinking there was something wrong with her.
 Her mother praised her accomplishments, but reportedly never noticed her daughter’s insecurity.

 She attended Wellesley College and received her BA in 1948.
 She was a fashion publicist in Paris in the late 1940s.
 She then became the fashion editor for Good Housekeeping magazine.
 She was also a contributing writer to McCall’s magazine and Ladies’ Home Journal, and she was the contributing West Coast editor of Cosmopolitan from 1971 to 1979.